Indian Canadians

-Indian Canadians are Canadians who have ancestry from India.
-The terms Indo-Canadian or East Indian are sometimes used to avoid confusion with the Indigenous peoples of Canada.
+Indian Canadians (or Indo-Canadians) are Canadians who have ancestry from India.
+The term East Indian is sometimes used to avoid confusion with Indigenous groups.
 Categorically, Indian Canadians comprise a subgroup of South Asian Canadians which is a further subgroup of Asian Canadians.
-According to Statistics Canada, Indians are one of the fastest growing communities in Canada, making up the largest non-European ethnic group.
+As of the 2021 census, Indians are the largest non-European ethnic group in the country and form the fastest growing national origin in Canada.

-Canada contains the world's seventh-largest Indian diaspora.
-The highest concentrations of Indian Canadians are found in the provinces of Ontario and British Columbia, followed by growing communities in Alberta and Quebec as well, with the majority of them being foreign-born.
+Canada contains the world's ninth-largest Indian diaspora.
+The highest concentrations of Indian Canadians are found in Ontario and British Columbia, followed by growing communities in Alberta and Quebec as well, with the majority of them being foreign-born.